 We offer many tooth replacement options like Implants, Crowns, and Dentures.

-If you decide to adopt just one preventative practice, make it this one.
-Practicing good oral hygiene is one of the best things you can do to prevent dental emergencies.
+If you decide to adopt just one preventive practice, make it this one.
+Practicing good oral hygiene is one of the best things you can do to prevent the onset of a dental emergency.

 What is good oral hygiene?
 Our definition, informed by recommendations from the American Dental Association (ADA), includes three easy habits:

 Brushing and flossing get rid of plaque, which is a thin layer of bacteria that damages your teeth and can lead to tooth decay and gum disease.
-Most plaque can be removed by brushing and flossing, but any plaque that’s left behind can develop into tartar, which can only be removed by a dental professional.
+Most plaque can be removed with at-home habits, but any plaque that’s left behind can develop into tartar, which can only be removed by a dental professional.
 That’s why we recommend getting your teeth cleaned twice a year by our dental hygienists.

-Having a regular teeth cleaning also means our dentist will have the opportunity to check your teeth twice a year for any signs of trouble.
+Having a regular teeth cleaning also means our dentists will have the opportunity to check your teeth periodically for any signs of trouble.
 That way, we can treat oral health problems before they become dental emergencies.

 Fluoride is a naturally occurring mineral that strengthens your teeth and prevents tooth decay.
 It’s one of the easiest things you can incorporate into your daily routine.
 By using a fluoride toothpaste and mouth rinse, you’re giving your teeth extra help in preventing serious oral health issues.

 Plaque forms naturally on your teeth when you eat sugar or other carbohydrates.
 Unless the plaque is brushed or flossed away, certain bacteria in your mouth will consume the plaque and produce acids that will damage the enamel of your teeth.
-This can lead to tooth decay and gum disease.
+This can lead to the development of cavities and gum disease.

-This means that what you’re eating and drinking matters for your oral health.
-Try to avoid overly sugary foods and drinks, and make sure you’re drinking enough water so you stay hydrated.
+In other words, what you’re eating and drinking matters for your oral health.
+Try to avoid overly sugary foods and drinks, and make sure you’re drinking enough water to stay hydrated.